briodan/Thermostat_scheduler/README.md

    - (TO DO) add a sample dashboard for integration entities
    - (TO DO) add a sample dashboard for Thermostat control
 - You will be prompted to setup the initial state of the integration entities during initial setup
+- the integration should allow you to setup in either C or F, but the blueprint might need additional testing for F

 **Import the blueprints**
 - Import both blueprints under Blueprints > Integration bases